OpenDSA/OpenDSA/RST/en/Glossary.rst

       In particular, using an existing piece of software (such as a function or library) when creating new software.

+   solution space
+      The possible solutions to a problem.
+      This typically refers to an :term:`optimization problem`, where some solutions are more desireable than others.

+   solution tree
+      An ordering imposed on the set of solutions within a :term:`solution space` in the form of a  tree, typically derived from the order that some algorithm would visit the solutions.

    sorted list
       A :term:`list` where the records stored in the list are arranged so that their :term:`key` values are in ascending order.